Gokul-Raman-98/Power-BI-Projects/Blinkit Dashboard/README.md

 3. Outlets in tier 3 locations are getting more sales than in tier 1 and 2 locations.

-4. Type 1 supermarkets tend to lure in more customers than other outlet types.
+4. Type 1 supermarkets tend to lure in more customers than other outlet types irrespective of location and outlet size.